How To Use Google Trends For SEO

-Same goes for “Bernie Sanders (Election campaign)”.
+The same goes for “Bernie Sanders (Election campaign)”.
 It would only include data for searches around his campaign.

 I’d tread carefully with these grouped keywords.
 Why?
 Just take a look at some of the “related keywords” that popped up when I was browsing the “plumbing category”.
 You can say I don’t have too much confidence in Google accurately grouping and associating keywords.

-It’s just passed November in America so as you can see, as soon as I removed the search terms, the biggest trends happening were related to Thanksgiving and Black Friday.
+It’s just passed November in America, so as you can see, as soon as I removed the search terms, the biggest trends happening were related to Thanksgiving and Black Friday.

-Search operators = Welcomed
+Using Search Operators = Welcomed

 There are various search operators you could use to get more out of your data.